DaveSeidel/music-src/implication-organ/README.md

 ## Requirements

 - Csound 6.12 beta or later (for the updated OSClisten opcode and the new OSCcount opcode)
-- MIDI keyboard; I use a QuNexus, but any generic MIDI keyboard should do
+- MIDI keyboard or other device that produces MIDI note messages; the IO expects to receive up to two simultaneous notes on different channels (specifically channels 1 and 2), so if it's a keyboard, it needs to support channel rotation (e.g., the QuNexus, which is what I use)
-- OSC controller; I am using Lemur with the UI running on a Google Nexus C tablet (Lemur project is included)
+- OSC controller; I am using Lemur with the UI running on an tablet (Lemur project is included)

 The IO was designed for a Raspberry Pi 3 with a Pisound sound card, but could easily be run on more powerful systems.
 The code makes no use of features specific to either the Raspberry Pi or the Pisound, but has been optimized to work well in that environment.

 Likewise, although I wrote this on Linux-based systems, and provide Linux-specific scripts for running it, nothing in the code should prevent it from running on a MacOS or Windows platform.

 ## Features
 - Two main voices, each built from three instances of the Csound `scanu`/`scans` opcodes (scanned synthesis).
 The three sound sources for each voice consist of one exact pitch and two detuned pitches, one slightly sharp and one slightly flat.
-The main pitches are played on the MIDI keyboard; these are the only notes played by the performer.
+The main pitches are activated by MIDI note messages.
 - Eleven generated voices derived from the currently-playing pair of main pitches, as follows:
   - Combination tones:
     - first, second, and third-order difference tones